The 3 Most Vital Home Improvements to Make this Fall

 - Fix Any Leaks

 What does the word “leak” mean to you in relation to your home?
-Whether you have a plumbing leak or a breeze that comes in around an unsealed window, the effect, you will find, is remarkably similar.
+Whether you have a plumbing leak or a breeze that comes in around an unsealed window, you will find the effect is remarkably similar.
 Both are capable of wasting a surprisingly large amount of valuable resources (water in the first case and heating fuel in the second), increasing your carbon footprint and costing you money in a way that is totally unnecessary.

 The other thing that these two household nuisances have in common is that they tend to be quite easy to fix.
-The most common types of plumbing leakage come from either a toilet or a bathroom or kitchen faucet; repair of the fixture can often be a DIY project or a relatively uncomplicated job for a professional plumber.
+The most common types of plumbing leakage come from either a toilet or a bathroom or kitchen faucet; repair of the fixture can often be a DIY project or a relatively uncomplicated job for a good professional plumber.

 Air leaks can often be taken care of by a handy homeowner (or renter!) too.
 Apply sealant, like putty, caulk, or V-seal weatherstripping, to block the flow of exterior air.
 This will help cut down on the need for both heating in winter and air conditioning in summer.